xarray-contrib/xarray-tutorial/workshops/scipy2023/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new/xarray-contrib/xarray-tutorial/tree/main?devcontainer_path=.devcontainer%2Fscipy2023%2Fdevcontainer.json)

-Click the button above to launch the github codespaces.
-Once it's launched, a terminal will open.
-To use the Jupyter lab interface, simply run the command `jupyter lab` within the terminal to get the url, at which point, you can click and open up the Jupyter lab interface.
+☝️ Click the button above to launch the github codespaces.
+Once it's launched, a terminal will open and it will execute `jupyter lab` automatically.
+Once you see a url to click, simply `cmd + click` the given url.
+This will open up another tab in your browser, leading to a Jupyter Lab Interface.

 ## Outline